Samleo8/112AnimalRacers/ProjectProposal.md

 4. I changed musical sound track too.

+5. The GUI for racecar selection and customisable racetrack is incomplete, but elements for it are there.

 See more details on changes in [Structural](#structural-plan) and [Algorithmic](#algorithmic-plan) plan

 ## Competitive Analysis